SvenMichaelKlose/tre/WISHLIST.md

-# Major efforts
+# Wishlist

+If a whish becomes fullfilled it immediately gets kids.

-* packaging across all platforms
+## packaging across all platforms

+To get rid of identifier prefixing.

-# Syntactical sugar
+## Syntactical sugar

 * [args) x] for #'((args) (x))
 * (x).      for (car (x)) – CxR dot notation for expression results.